|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On January 21, 1942 took off from Lae Airfield on a flight to Port Moresby and was on finals to land when Japanese aircraft attacked Lae and Bulolo but survived undamaged.
 Afterwards flown to Australia.

-On January 30, 1942 the civilian registration was canceled and this Trimotor was impressed into military service under requisition 9024.
+On January 30, 1942 the civilian registration was canceled and impressed into military service under requisition 9024.
 Assigned to the Royal Australian Air Force (RAAF) as G 31 Trimotor serial number A44-1.
 Assigned to No. 34 Squadron.

 On October 19, 1942 used by No. 36 Squadron piloted by F/O James L. D. C. Whiteman with co-pilot P/O Peter Lavarack on a flight to Darwin Airfield to deliver refrigerators and was loaded with wounded as passengers for the return flight to Victoria.
 While returning, one engine had a valve drop and landed at Cootamundra Airfield as a precaution and was checked over by RAAF engineers.
 Afterwards, flown to Laverton Airfield for engine repairs that were completed by the end of the month.